 .

-to get the Total Sale
+table already uses lookups to bring in the Total Sale

 We are done: